 Photo credits on Animals in Chile page: Own images, wikicommons and Shutterstock images.

+Text credits: Many thanks go to the 4th Grade teaching team and the students from the International School Nido de Aguilas in Santiago/Chile.
 'They worked collaboratively with their classmates to put together a travel guide for kids-world-travel-guide.com that informs others for research or a trip to Chile.'
 Click here to learn more about the International School Nido de Aguilas, where the authors of this Chile travel guide go to school.